soham10/Troxler-Effect/README.md

 # Troxler Effect Timing

-A web-based experiment to measure and collect **Troxler's Fading** data — the perceptual phenomenon where fixating on a central point causes peripheral stimuli to fade from awareness.
+A web-based experiment to measure and collect **Troxler's Fading** data, the perceptual phenomenon where fixating on a central point causes peripheral stimuli to fade from awareness.

-Built for **PH314 — Optics** by Soham Sahasrabuddhe.
+Built for **PH314 Optics** by Soham Sahasrabuddhe.

 ---